privilege

 First recorded in 1125–75; (noun) Middle English; earlier privilegie, from Old French privilege, from Latin prīvilēgium originally, “a law (for or against an individual),” equivalent to prīvi- (combining form of prīvus “one's own, private”) + lēg- (see legal) + -ium -ium; (verb) Middle English privilegen, from Middle French privilegier, from Medieval Latin prīvilēgiāre, derivative of prīvilēgium

-synonym study for privilege
+synonym study For privilege

 1. Privilege, prerogative refer to a special advantage or right possessed by an individual or group.
 A privilege is a right or advantage gained by birth, social position, effort, or concession.
 It can have either legal or personal sanction: the privilege of paying half fare; the privilege of calling whenever one wishes.
-Prerogative refers to an exclusive right claimed and granted, often officially or legally, on the basis of social status, heritage, sex, etc.: the prerogatives of a king; the prerogatives of management.
+Prerogative refers to an exclusive right claimed and granted, often officially or legally, on the basis of social status, heritage, gender, etc.: the prerogatives of a king; the prerogatives of management.

-Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023
+Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2024

 How to use privilege in a sentence